 I do like the designs and their concepts.
 I think the creepiest section of the single player campaign is when you are being chased through the sewers by the Raven, having to navigate your way, unarmed, through the Boilers.
 I thought it was genuinely creepy.
 The first time.

-This particular section also demonstrates the game’s lacking AI and dodgy animation on subsequent playthroughs.
+This particular section also demonstrates the game’s lack of AI and dodgy animation on subsequent playthroughs.
 There are numerous videos and memes online showcasing un-exploding Boilers and their comical gait.

 Called the Origin in the game, we’re offered a short exploration of the ship which features a nice mixture of the Alien and Prometheus-style aesthetics.
 Given the love-it-hate-it nature of the recent film, I know many were worried about any possible connections.
 The only other connections are the inclusion of an occasional “pup”, the mapping device used by Fifield and an easter egg which shows a hologram of the Derelict engaged in a fight with another Jockey ship.